oliverservin/hey-world/drafts/alpha.md

 }
 ```

-The Form BioLinkForm doesn't exist yet, so I created it and added the title and URL field properties, the validation rules for the fields, the store method that validates the data, and lastly creates the bio link for the current user's team.
-Also, a helper to reset the form properties.
+The BioLinkForm class didn't exist yet, so I created it and added properties for the title and URL fields, along with validation rules.
+The store method validates the data and creates the bio link for the current user's team.
+I also included a helper to reset the form properties.

 ```php
 class BioLinkForm extends Form